 Third-party claims.
 Does the target use information that might belong to others?
 Did key employees bring proprietary information from previous employers?
 This is a particularly dangerous risk—acquiring a company that is unknowingly using another company’s trade secrets can expose the buyer to misappropriation liability.

-Key Questions to Ask the Target Company
+What Questions Should You Ask the Target Company About Trade Secrets?

 Identification and ownership: